thedynamiclinker/sudocode/bin/whoami.md

 1: Then how did you---

 0: The Manchester Mark 1.

+1: What?

-The Ferranti Mark 1.
+0: The Ferranti Mark 1.

 1: Are you just gonna list all the comput---